Selina De La Peña, MBA

 Billing Coordinator

 My name is Kimberly Arredondo.
-I was born and raised in Fresno,CA. I am the Administrative Assistant at FAIHP.
-I graduated from Clovis Community College with my Associates in Business Administration in Fall 2019 and I graduated from Fresno State University with my Bachelors in Health Sciences in Spring 2022.
+I was born and raised in Fresno,CA. graduated from Clovis Community College with my Associates in Business Administration in Fall 2019 and I graduated from Fresno State University with my Bachelors in Health Sciences in Spring 2022.
 I enjoy spending time with family and friends.
 I am happy to become part of the FAIHP team!

 Jenny Garcia